colorchestra/hugo-infopage/README.md

 git clone https://github.com/colorchestra/hugo-infopage themes/infopage
 ```

 Next, open `config.toml` in the base of the Hugo site and ensure the theme option is set to `infopage`.
 Also disable creating categories and tags because we don't need them.
+The `relativeURLs` option is needed if you want to use the overview page to work if you put in on some random server without knowing the path beforehand.
 ```
 theme = "infopage"
-disableKinds = ["taxonomy", "term"]
+disableKinds = ["taxonomy", "term"] relativeURLs = true
 ```
 That is, by the way, pretty much all you need in your config.
 I recommend to add the `languageCode` attribute as well for accessibility, but all the other stuff that's in the config by default is not needed.